ali-almasi/ali-almasi.github.io/_posts/2024-11-15-shannon-source-coding-1.md

 # Acknowledgement

 In writing this blog post, I greatly benefited from the lecture materials from [Thomas Debris-Alazard](https://tdalazard.io/)'s course on Information Theory and [Peter Brown](https://peterjbrown519.github.io/)'s course on Quantum Information Theory.
 I would like to thank them for their excellent teaching and the resources they provided.

+# Bibliography

+The proof of Shannon's source coding theorem given here is based on the proof of Theorem 5.40 in Watrous' wonderful book, *The theory of quantum information*.
+You can (legally) find parts of the book online (e.g. [here](https://cs.uwaterloo.ca/~watrous/TQI/TQI.5.pdf#page=35.10)).

+Another excellent resource that I humbly suggest you to read is the famous easy-to-read paper by Shannon, [A Mathematical Theory of Communication](https://ieeexplore.ieee.org/document/6773024).
+It is one of the best examples of "old but gold".